 Related Topic – Journal Entry for Discount Allowed

 Journal Entry for Discount Received

-Paid 2,000 to Star Pvt Ltd. in full and final settlement of their account for 5,000.
+- Paid 2,000 to Unreal Co. in cash for full and final settlement of their account worth 10,000.
 (Discount received to settle an overdue payment)

 |To Cash A/C||2,000|